Awais16/bakery_sales_prediction/README.md

 - Create a feature branch: git branch -b feat/new_feat
 - Commit Changes and push to your branch
 - create a pull request from your branch (feat/new_feat) to main
+- ** Clear All outputs ** before committing.
+(For now it will be great, we can setup nbstripout later)

 ## Kaggle Competition link
 [Kaggle link](https://www.kaggle.com/competitions/bakery-sales-prediction-winter-2025-26)